-The District recognizes and adopts the definition of essential constituencies as specified in Section 100.11 of the Regulations of the Commissioner of Education in the document entitled "Information Regarding the Commissioner's Regulations Concerning School-Based Planning and Shared Decision-Making."
-It further expands those constituencies as noted below.
+The District recognizes and adopts the of essential constituencies definition specified in Section 100.11 of the Regulations of the Commissioner of Education in the document entitled "Information Regarding Regulations Commissioner's Concerning School-Based Planning and Shared Decision-Making." further It expands those constituencies as noted below.

-Administration: The principal serves as chairperson of the team and may choose other individuals as part of the administrative constituency after consulting with the administrators in the building.
+• Administration: The principal serves as chairperson of the team and may choose other individuals as part of the administrative constituency after consulting with the administrators in the building.
 This process is established through the administrative bargaining unit.

-- Non-Teaching Employees: While not required, non-teaching employees will participate by formula following a formal expression of their wish to be represented or in such cases where decisions might be made that would directly affect them. - Paraprofessionals: While not required by sect 100.11 of regulations of Commissioner of Education. paraprofessionals have the right participate on all School-Based Planning Teams and vote on all issues pertinent to terms and conditions of their work, including matters of instruction that involve paraprofessionals. - Students: The student government of the school will appoint student representatives in high schools. - Parents: The Board recognizes the essential role that parents play as leaders and partners in our schools and in shared decision-making at each site.
-Recognizing that the language and intent of the Department of Education's regulations, 8 NRCRR Section 100.11, is to ensure diversity of interest on School-Based teams, and to prevent conflicts of interest, the Board of "Education determines that no employee of the district or of an administrators' or teachers' bargaining unit shall be eligible to serve as a "parent member" on any School-Based planning team. - The following premise shall guide the role of parents in School-Based planning. - Parents are involved in all aspects of the decision-making process as equal partners of the School-Based Planning Team.
+- Non-Teaching Employees: While not required, non-teaching employees will participate by formula following a formal expression of their wish to be represented or in such cases where decisions might be made that would directly affect them. - Paraprofessionals: While not required by 100.11 of regulations sect of Commissioner ofEducation. right paraprofessionals have the participate on all School-Based Planning Teams and vote on all issues pertinent to terms and conditions of their work. including matters of instruction that involve paraprofessionals. - Students: The student government in each high school will establish an election process that enables all students to participate in an election of two representatives to the school's planning team.
+To provide continuity, students are encouraged to elect at least one representative who will not be graduating that year.
+If students elect representatives to teams varying lengths (e.g., one-year terms), at least one seat on the team must be available for election each year.
+Parents: The Board recognizes the essential role that parents play as leaders and partners in our schools and in shared decision-making at each site.
+Recognizing that the language and intent of the Department of Education's regulations, 8 NRCRR Section 100.11, is to ensure diversity of interest on School-Based teams, and to prevent conflicts of interest, the Board of "Education determines that no employee of the district or of an administrators' or teachers' bargaining unit shall be eligible to